Don't Send Your Injured Plaintiff To Their Defense Medical Examination Without An Excellent Nurse Observer

 Please be looking for a confirming email from me back to you.
 IF YOU DON’T GET THIS CONFIRMING EMAIL BACK FROM ME, THEN THIS MEANS I DIDN’T GET YOUR EMAIL TO ME.

 EMAIL ME NOW TO SCHEDULE EXCELLENT NURSE OBSERVER ATTENDANCE AT YOUR CLIENT’S DME ANYWHERE IN CALIFORNIA!!!

 Cell: (661) 414-6972

 Michael Haiby, RN provides the service of defense medical examination nurse observer to plaintiff attorneys.
-Plaintiff individuals may ask their attorney's office to make contact for more information on DME nurse observer services–only one of my attorney can give legal advice.
+Plaintiff individuals may ask their attorney's office to have their attorney’s office make contact with Michael Haiby, RN for more information on scheduling our DME nurse observer attendance services--only an attorney can give legal advice—CONSULT YOUR ATTORNEY.